 TPCL are involved in a Smart Energy Home project, in conjunction with PowerNet.
-The smart energy home is equipped with new energy technologies and information tools that aim to make living there more energy efficient including:
+The smart energy home is equipped with technologies that aim to make living there more energy efficient including:

-- Solar generation from PV panels, an inverter, battery storage, an electric vehicle and an electric vehicle charging station. - The home is insulated, has LED lighting, heat pumps for space and water heating, and temperature and humidity sensors.
-A real time visual monitoring system is installed showing electricity generation and consumption patterns of the household and major appliances. - There are six different variable tariffs across a day to incentivise energy usage during cheaper periods.
+- Solar generation from PV panels, an inverter, battery storage, an electric vehicle and an electric vehicle charging station. - The home is insulated, has LED lighting and heat pumps for space heating.

+A real time visual monitoring system is installed showing electricity generation and consumption patterns of the household.